 People with mental health conditions such as anxiety might find it difficult to socialize with others.
 Even a healthy person with no diagnosed conditions could be shy or nervous about making friends.
 In addition to increasing your self-confidence, exercise can help you improve your social skills.
 Try joining a group class such as cardio kickboxing or pilates.
 Get to class a little early, and practice making small talk with people as you get ready to exercise.
 If the conversation doesn’t go well, you have the sweat and rhythm of a group class to take your mind off of it, and you can always try again next week.

-Learn More About Managing Your Mental Health with Family Psychiatry of New Jersey
+Learn More About Managing Your Mental Health with Family Psychiatry and Therapy

-At Family Psychiatry of New Jersey, we’re dedicated to respecting our patients and treating the source of a problem, rather than just managing the symptoms.
+At Family Psychiatry and Therapy, we’re dedicated to respecting our patients and treating the source of a problem, rather than just managing the symptoms.
 Our mental health professionals will work with you to determine the best possible treatment plan that will allow you to live your healthiest, happiest life.
 Contact us today to learn more about our services.